gpaumier/gp2/src/articles/2019-03-21 scenarios.rst

 .. highlights::

-   In this essay, I imagine scenarios about the world in 2030 and Wikimedia's place in it.
+   In this essay, I imagine scenarios about the world in 2030 and :doc:`Wikimedia's <wikimedia>` place in it.
 The actual future is likely to be a combination of (favorable and unfavorable) elements from all these scenarios.
+Additional context is available at the end.

 __________________________